 Paint and clear coat are water-based, and contain zero volatile organic compounds (VOC) and zero hazardous air pollutants (HAP).

-PCBs are manufactured in the US, which greatly lowers their overall environmental impact from both fabrication and transport.
+PCBs are manufactured in the US and assembled in-house, which greatly lowers the overall environmental impact from both fabrication and transport.

 Shipping supplies are chosen to minimize the amount of plastic being made and thrown away.
-Paper products like boxes, shipping labels, and padding are from recycled stock, and every part of the external packaging, including the packing tape, is recyclable and bio-degradable.
+Paper products like boxes, shipping labels, and padding are from recycled stock, and as much as possible, are recyclable and bio-degradable.

 Potentiometers used are high quality components with full metal bodies and shafts, bolted to the enclosure, and are rated for 100,000 rotational cycles, which equals a lifespan 10 to 20 times longer than those used in most pedals.
 They have removable seals, which keep dust and moisture out, but allow for cleaning should that ever be necessary years down the line.